osenvosem/react-mobx-boilerplate/README.md

-A small React + React Router + MobX boilerplate with small app example.
+A small React + React Router + MobX boilerplate with a small example app.

 ### To start
 - `clone https://github.com/osenvosem/react-mobx-boilerplate`